strapi/documentation/docusaurus/docs/cloud/advanced/database.md

 Strapi Cloud provides a pre-configured PostgreSQL database by default.
 However, you can also configure it to utilize an external SQL database, if needed.

 :::caution
-While supported, it is not recommended to use an external database with Strapi Cloud, unless there is an explicit need to do so.
+While possible, it is not recommended to use an external database with Strapi Cloud, unless there is an explicit need to do so.
 This is because Strapi Cloud provides a managed database that is optimized for Strapi.
 Using an external database may result in unexpected behavior and/or performance issues (e.g., network latency may impact performance).
-Strapi cannot provide security or support for external databases.
+Strapi cannot provide security or support with configuring external databases.

 :::